ironsheep/P2-BLDC-Motor-Control/README.md

 Parallax offers a pair of the [6.5" Hoverboard wheels along with mounting hardware](https://www.parallax.com/product/6-5-hub-motors-with-encoders-and-mounting-blocks-bundle/) which is perfect for use with the drivers from this project.

+This post [Build a Heavy-Duty Robot Using 6.5″ Hub Motors and Propeller 2 Control System](https://www.parallax.com/build-a-heavy-duty-robot-using-brushless-dc-motors/) describes our two-wheel system.
+The objects provided by this project provide all you need to get your platform moving!

 ## Table of Contents

 On this Page:

-- [Motor Object Introduction](https://github.com/ironsheep/P2-BLDC-Motor-Control#single-and-two-wheeled-motor-control-objects) - overview of the objects provided by this project
+- [Motor Object Introduction](https://github.com/ironsheep/P2-BLDC-Motor-Control#single-and-two-wheeled-motor-control-objects) - An overview of the objects provided by this project
-- [System Diagram](https://github.com/ironsheep/P2-BLDC-Motor-Control#system-diagram) - quick visual overview of the motor and steering runtime structure
+- [System Diagram](https://github.com/ironsheep/P2-BLDC-Motor-Control#system-diagram) - A quick visual overview of the motor and steering runtime structure
 - [DEMOs](https://github.com/ironsheep/P2-BLDC-Motor-Control#demos) - Example files that show how to interact with the motor control and steering objects provided by this project
+- [Reference](https://github.com/ironsheep/P2-BLDC-Motor-Control#references) - We looked at a number of control systems before deciding on the public interfaces for our steering and motor control objects
-- [How to Contribute](https://github.com/ironsheep/P2-BLDC-Motor-Control#how-to-contribute) - we welcome contributions back to this project for all of us to use.
+- [How to Contribute](https://github.com/ironsheep/P2-BLDC-Motor-Control#how-to-contribute) - We welcome contributions back to this project for all of us to use.
 Learn how, here!

 Additional pages:

-- [Steering and Motor control](DRIVE-OBJECTS.md) - the object public interfaces
+- [Steering and Motor control](DRIVE-OBJECTS.md) - The object public interfaces
-- [Drawings](DRAWINGS.md) - .dwg files you can use to order your own platform inexpensively
+- [Drawings](DRAWINGS.md) - Files (.dwg) that you can use to order your own platform inexpensively
-- [Background Sources we used to develop our public interfaces](Movement-STUDY) - Interfaces of Blockly Prop robotic control objects, LEGO Mindstorms motor control / steering as well as Digital Continuous Rotation Servo interfaces
+- [To-scale drawings](DOCs/bot-layout.pdf) of possible rectangular and round robotic drive platforms for Edge Mini Break and JonnyMac P2 Development boards

 ## Single and Two-wheeled Motor Control Objects